You are here

 This article resorts to explain in much clear manner the Ricardian theory of rent.
-Before starting this article, we recommend first be familiar with the concept of land rent and economic rent (Click Here to Read), which will make your learning journey more easy and smooth.
+Before starting this article, we recommend first being familiar with the concept of land rent and economic rent (Click Here to Read), which will make your learning journey easier and smoother.
 Wish you all the best!

-Now assuming you have read the recommended article, lets us move to fuller explanation of the theory.
+Now assuming you have read the recommended article, let us move to a fuller explanation of the theory.

 Statement of Theory